hocine-drioueche/sql-data-warehouse-project/README.md

 #### Specifications

-**Data Sources** : Import data from two source systems (ERP and CRM) provided as CSV files.
+-**Data Sources** : Import data from two source systems (ERP and CRM) provided as CSV files.

-**Data Quality** : Cleanse and resolve data quality issues prior to analysis.
+-**Data Quality** : Cleanse and resolve data quality issues prior to analysis.

-**Integration** : Combine both sources into a single, user-friendly data model designed for analytical queries.
+-**Integration** : Combine both sources into a single, user-friendly data model designed for analytical queries.

-**Scope** : Focus on the latest dataset only; historization of data is not required.
+-**Scope** : Focus on the latest dataset only; historization of data is not required.

-**Documentation** : Provide clear documentation of the data model to support both business stakeholders and analytics teams.
+-**Documentation** : Provide clear documentation of the data model to support both business stakeholders and analytics teams.

 ----

-### BI: Analytics & Reporting (Data Analysis)
+### 📊 BI: Analytics & Reporting (Data Analysis)

 #### Objective